jhudson8/react-mixin-manager/README.md

 React.createClass({
   mixins: ['myMixin("foo")', 'myMixin("bar")', anyOtherPlainOldMixin]
 })
+// myMixinImpl(["foo"], ["bar"]), anyOtherPlainOldMixin will be included (a named mixin will never be included multiple times).
+// myMixin will be initiated once with all parameters which were provided to.

+...
+React.createClass({
+  mixins: ['myMixin("foo", "test")', 'myMixin("bar")', anyOtherPlainOldMixin]
+})
-// myMixinImpl("foo", "bar"), anyOtherPlainOldMixin will be included (a named mixin will never be included multiple times).
+// myMixinImpl(["foo", "test"], ["bar"]), anyOtherPlainOldMixin will be included (a named mixin will never be included multiple times).
 // myMixin will be initiated once with all parameters which were provided to.